 Out of the average 11 of household moves made by each American:

-To attain an optimum rental occupancy rate, you need to stay away from these frequent movers.
+To attain a high and stable rental occupancy rate, you need to stay away from these frequent movers.

 The best way to filter them is through an AI-based pre-screening software right at the beginning.
 It can narrow down the list of prospective tenants by asking them questions like why they are moving or how long did they stay in the previous unit.
 The unfit or doubtful ones are automatically disqualified, leaving you with the high-quality rental leads only.